Now some serious stuff

 - Send you any newsletters you’ve signed up for (you can unsubscribe at any time)

-- Process information that the subsidiary is formally contracted to process on our behalf, e.g. carry out a purchase placed by you, manage your LEGO ID account activity or your VIP account data.
+- Process information that the subsidiary is formally contracted to process on our behalf, e.g. carry out a purchase placed by you or manage your LEGO Account activity or your VIP account data.

 - Identify, review and stop any activities that could breach our policies or break the law